 Many home insurance customers ask what they can do to keep their premium as low as possible.
 While insurance rates can and do fluctuate over time, there are a number of ways for customers to control their home insurance premium by tailoring their coverage and taking proactive measures to reduce risk.
 Please note, the information found in this article is specific to Canadian residents.

-- Don’t claim for small losses.
 Insurance has always been intended to help you recover from large losses that you can’t handle on your own.
 For this reason, your premiums will be affected if you make multiple small claims; lost claims-free discounts, and even surcharges, can significantly outstrip the value of small claims over time.
 If you have a $500 deductible, and lose a $600 television, consider if it’s really worth making a claim for $100.
-If you have a discount for being claims free, you will lose it, and if you have more than one claim, a surcharge could be applied to your policy.
+If you have a discount for being claims free, you could lose it, and if you have more than one claim, a surcharge could be applied to your policy.

 How can I compare my premiums to other insurance providers?

 From time to time, it’s a good idea to compare your policy’s premium against other options.
 On average, renters in British Columbia pay $49 per month for home insurance, while homeowners pay $82 per month; however, these numbers are across the whole province, and often don’t reflect the reality of individual cities.
 Do you want to know how your Square One home insurance cost compares to other people with similar needs?